 My office doesn’t have doors, so I get little visitors.
 We’ve tried to make it comfortable for them — for example, there are art supplies at my desk and an extra keyboard.
 They like to feel part of things for a while and then they lose interest.
 I love hearing Jane say she has “pwojects” to get done.

 Any advice for work/life balance?

 It’s okay to say no!
 And set boundaries.
 When I take on new jobs, I give myself long timelines.

 What’s the best part of your new apartment?

 It has great natural light, and we have a shared backyard, which isn’t common in Chicago.
 And now Miles has his own room!
-Poor guy has always just been wherever he fits — mom and dad’s room, the living room, the dining room.
+Before this, the poor guy slept wherever he fit — mom and dad’s room, the living room, the dining room.